For both the Senate and the House of Representatives, a person nominated must be:

 If you have any doubts as to your qualifications under the Constitution, we recommend that you seek your own legal advice.
 The Australian Electoral Commission does not provide specific legal advice to prospective candidates.

 Candidates may not lodge nominations until after the writ for the election has been issued.
-The date fixed for the close of nominations must be at least 10 days, but not more than 27 days after the issue of the writ.
+The issue of writ is 6pm, Thursday 11 April.

-Nominations must be made before 12 noon on the day nominations close.
-Nominations will be declared 24 hours after close of nominations.
+Nominations must be made before 12 noon on the day nominations close – by 12pm, Tuesday 23 April.
+Nominations will be declared 24 hours after the close of nominations.

 Nominations for the House of Representatives are made to the Divisional Returning Officer for the division where the election is to be held.
 This also applies to by-elections.

-For a general election the registered officer of a political party may make a 'bulk nomination' of all endorsed House of Representatives candidates within a particular State or Territory.
+For a general election the registered officer of a political party may make a 'bulk nomination' of all endorsed House of Representatives candidates within a particular state or territory.
 This allows all of a party's candidates to be nominated in one action.
-Nominations in this form must be made to the AEO for the appropriate State and must be received 48 hours before the hour of nomination (see subsection 175(1) of the Commonwealth Electoral Act 1918).
+Nominations in this form must be made to the AEO for the appropriate state or territory and must be received 48 hours before the hour of nomination (see subsection 175(1) of the Commonwealth Electoral Act 1918).
 Bulk nominations cannot be made for a by-election and all nominations must be lodged at the office of the Returning Officer.

 For each candidate the AEC will publish:

-Before the additional documentation is provided to the AEC, candidates can delete any information from additional documentation that they do not want published on the AEC website, and should be careful to consider the personal information of others that may be included in their additional documentation.
+Intending candidates must redact, omit or delete any information that they do not want published on the AEC website.
+This includes consideration of the personal information of other individuals whose details may be included in the additional documentation.

 Each nomination for the Senate and the House of Representatives must be accompanied by a deposit paid by legal tender (cash) or a cheque drawn by a bank or other financial institution on itself.
 Cheques should be made out to the Australian Electoral Commission.
 Personal cheques cannot be accepted.